Jan. 6 committee seeks testimony from Ivanka Trump to discuss her father’s attempt to overturn the election results

-The request from the committee Chairman Bennie G. Thompson (D-Miss.) said the former White House aide was present when her father pressured Vice President Pence to reject Biden’s victory when he presided over the electoral vote count in the U.S. Capitol on Jan.
+The request from the committee Chairman Bennie G. Thompson (D-Miss.) said the former White House adviser was present when her father pressured Vice President Mike Pence to reject Biden’s victory when he presided over the electoral vote count in the U.S. Capitol on Jan.
 6.

 “The Committee would like to discuss any other conversations you may have witnessed or participated in regarding the President’s plan to obstruct or impede the counting of electoral votes,” Thompson wrote.

-The committee also said it has information that Ivanka Trump was enlisted by other White House aides to get President Trump to call off his supporters while they were ransacking the Capitol.
+The committee also said it has information that Ivanka Trump was enlisted by White House aides to get President Trump to call off his supporters while they were ransacking the Capitol.

 In addition, Thompson said the panel wants to speak with her about what she knows about whether her father sought to deploy or block the deployment of the National Guard in response to the attack.

-A fourth area the panel said is of interest is Ivanka Trump’s knowledge of what President Trump was doing in the days after the attack “including whether the President took appropriate action regarding the continuing threats of violence.”
+Finally, Thompson said the panel seeks Ivanka Trump’s testimony of what President Trump was doing in the days after the attack, “including whether the President took appropriate action regarding the continuing threats of violence.”

 “The Committee has information suggesting that White House staff and others were attempting to persuade President Trump to halt his statements regarding a ‘stolen election’ and were working directly with other supporters outside the White House in an effort to persuade President Trump to do so.”

-The letter to Ivanka Trump is further evidence of how intently the panel is focusing on the former president’s role in the attack and shows that several former White House aides are voluntarily cooperating with its inquiry even as others have refused to testify.
+The committee’s letter to Ivanka Trump is further evidence of how intently the panel is focusing on the former president’s role in the attack and shows that several former White House aides are voluntarily cooperating with its inquiry even as others have refused to testify.

-It also marks the second time this week that Trump’s children have been targeted in a government investigation.
+It comes the day after the Supreme Court ruled against Trump in his effort to block transmission of hundreds of White House documents the committee had sought.
+The letter also marks the second time this week that Trump’s children have been targeted in a government investigation.
 New York Attorney General Letitia James earlier filed a motion in her ongoing inquiry in to Trump business activities.
-In a news release she specified that she was seeking testimony from Ivanka and Donald Trump Jr., in the case.
+In a news release she specified that she was seeking testimony from Ivanka and Donald Trump Jr. in the case.

-The question to Ms. Trump in the nine page letter were detailed, revealing information the committee has obtained from other witnesses.
+The congressional committee has previously sought information from advisers to Donald Trump Jr. But the questions to Ivanka Trump in the eight-page letter were among the most detailed, revealing information the committee has obtained from other witnesses.

 For example, the letter seeks Ivanka Trump’s testimony regarding one of Trump’s phone conversations with Pence on the morning of Jan.
 6.

-“You were present in the Oval Office and observed at least one side of that telephone conversation,” according to the letter, which then cites testimony from former national security adviser Keith Kellogg.
+“You were present in the Oval Office and observed at least one side of that telephone conversation,” according to the letter, which then cites testimony from Pence’s former national security adviser Keith Kellogg.

 The committee asked Kellogg: “It’s been reported that the President said to the Vice President …, “you don’t have the courage to make a hard decision.”
-And maynot not those exact words but something like that.
+And maybe not those exact words but something like that.
 Do you remember anything like that?”

 “Words — and I don’t remember exactly either, but something like that, yeah,” Kellogg responded, according to the letter.
 “Being like you’re not tough enough to make the call.”